paulsemrauboughton/Case-Study/README.md

-# CASE STUDY - Movie Data Pipeline
+# ETL - Movie Data Pipeline

 This repository implements a movie data ETL (Extract, Transform, Load) process that uses IMDb database, OMDB API, and Google Trends—to gather movie data.
 The goal is to build and maintain a cumulative master dataset of movies for further analysis and business insights.